Private Attribute Inference from Images with Vision-Language Models: Introduction

-\paragraph{Circumventing Safety Filters \& Resolution Limitations} Current VLMs are commonly equipped with safety filters (both via model alignment and additional pre-processing) intended to prevent the model from answering privacy-violating queries \citep{gpt4v}.
-However, several recent works \citep{zou2023universal,chao2023jailbreaking,mehrotra2023tree} have shown that such safety filters can be broken both by manual intervention as well as automated algorithms.
-As we are interested in the privacy risks posed by an adversary misusing a VLM for privacy-infringing inferences, we develop a simple inference attack consisting only of the image and a textual prompt aimed at circumventing the safety filter.
-Notably, we found that once the safety filter of the model has been (easily) evaded, the model cooperates on the inference task by providing helpful guidance.
+\paragraph{Circumventing Safeguards \& Resolution Limitations} Current VLMs are commonly equipped with safeguards (both via model alignment and additional pre-processing) intended to prevent the model from answering privacy-violating queries \citep{gpt4v}.
+Several recent works \citep{zou2023universal,chao2023jailbreaking,mehrotra2023tree} have shown that such safeguards can be broken both by manual intervention or by automated algorithms.
+To explore the privacy risks posed by an adversary misusing a VLM for privacy-infringing inferences, we develop a simple inference attack consisting only of the target image and a prompt to circumvent the safeguard.
+Notably, we found that once the safeguard of the model has been (easily) evaded, the model cooperates on the inference task by providing helpful guidance.
 In particular, we observe that it can recognize relevant parts of the image (e.g., a small note posted on a fridge) that could help the inference but which due to technical resolution limitations are too small to be analyzed.
 Building on this observation, we further develop an automated pipeline in which the model can decide to zoom into parts of the image that it believes to be relevant, effectively improving its inference capabilities.